 If calcium intake is insufficient, the body will start taking it from the bones and teeth to fulfill other functions, ultimately weakening the bones.

-The diet generally provides a sufficient intake but supplements could be an option for those individuals who don’t consume enough foods rich in calcium.
+The diet doesn’t always provide a sufficient intake.
+Supplements could be an option for those individuals who don’t consume enough foods rich in calcium.

 Women lose bone mass after menopause because of a decline in estrogen.
 A number of studies have found that elderly and postmenopausal women supplementing calcium have a smaller loss in bone mineral density.
 This positive effect was stronger in individuals who had a low intake of dietary calcium and also for the first 2 years of supplementing.1✅ JOURNAL REFERENCE DOI: 10.1038/bonekey.2014.74